mgechev/blog.mgechev.com/_posts/2017-01-21-distributing-an-angular-library-aot-ngc-types.md

 <img src="/images/ng-lib/compatible.jpg" alt="Compatible with compiler" style="display: block; margin: auto">

-If we distribute our module as JavaScript without any additional metadata, users who depend on our package will not be able to compile their application.
+If we distribute our module as JavaScript without any additional metadata, users who depend on our package will not be able to compile their Angular application.
 But how can we provide metadata to `ngc`?
 Well, we can include the TypeScript version of our modules as well...but it's not required.

-Instead, we can precompile our module with `ngc` and enable the `"skipTemplateCodegen": true` option in `tsconfig.json`, our `tsconfig.json` can look like:
+Instead, we should precompile our module with `ngc` and enable the `skipTemplateCodegen` flag in `tsconfig.json`'s `angularCompilerOptions`.
+After the last update our `tsconfig.json` will look like:

 ```js
 {